cedarbaum/subway-gpt/README.md

 # [SubwayGPT](https://www.subwaygpt.app/)

-## This project has been deprecated and now redirect to the chat feature of [closingdoors.nyc](https://closingdoors.nyc/chat)
+## This project has been deprecated and now redirects to the chat feature of [closingdoors.nyc](https://closingdoors.nyc/chat)

 This project generates NYC subway directions using AI.